 You wouldn’t think stepping on stage to perform as a shy teenager would be an effective coping mechanism for anxiety, but that’s exactly how Emma Stone dealt with her mental health.

 Emma Stone may come off as a carefree person, but she wasn’t always the confident actress you know her as now.
-In recent interviews for Rolling Stone and The Hollywood Reporter, the La La Land star and Oscar nominated actress revealed as a child she suffered from crippling bouts of anxiety and panic attacks.
+In recent interviews for Rolling Stone and The Hollywood Reporter, the La La Land star and Oscar-winning actress revealed as a child she suffered from crippling bouts of anxiety and panic attacks.

 “When I was about seven, I was convinced the house was burning down,” she told Rolling Stone.
 Emma vividly described how her mind always leaped to the worse possible scenario.
 “I could sense it.
-Not a hallucination, just a tightening in my chest, feeling I couldn’t breathe, like the world was going to end.”
+Not a hallucination, just a tightening in my chest, feeling I couldn’t breathe like the world was going to end.”

 “My anxiety was constant.
 I would ask my mom a hundred times how the day was gonna lay out.
 What time was she gonna drop me off?
 Where was she gonna be?
 What would happen at lunch?
 At a certain point, I couldn’t go to friends’ houses anymore – I could barely get out of the door to school.”
 When Emma was twelve, she gave her parents a PowerPoint presentation to convince them to homeschool her.